-Removing or suspending access to systems, applications and data repositories, ideally using an automatic mechanism where possible, can prevent them from being accessed when there is no longer a legitimate business requirement for their use, such as when personnel change duties, leave an organisation or are detected undertaking malicious activities.
+Removing or suspending access to systems and their resources, ideally using an automatic mechanism, can prevent them from being accessed when there is no longer a legitimate business requirement for their use, such as when personnel change duties, leave an organisation or are detected undertaking malicious activities.

-Control: ISM-0430; Revision: 7; Updated: Sep-19; Applicability: NC, OS, P, S, TS; Essential Eight: N/A
+Control: ISM-0430; Revision: 8; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-Access to systems, applications and data repositories is removed or suspended on the same day personnel no longer have a legitimate requirement for access.
+Access to systems and their resources are removed or suspended the same day personnel no longer have a legitimate requirement for access.

-Control: ISM-1591; Revision: 0; Updated: Aug-20; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-Access to systems, applications and data repositories is removed or suspended as soon as practicable when personnel are detected undertaking malicious activities.
+Control: ISM-1591; Revision: 1; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Access to systems and their resources are removed or suspended as soon as practicable when personnel are detected undertaking malicious activities.

-Control: ISM-1404; Revision: 4; Updated: Dec-23; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Unprivileged access to systems and applications is disabled after 45 days of inactivity.
+Control: ISM-1404; Revision: 5; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Unprivileged access to systems and their resources are disabled after 45 days of inactivity.

-Control: ISM-1648; Revision: 1; Updated: Dec-23; Applicability: NC, OS, P, S, TS; Essential Eight: ML2, ML3 Privileged access to systems and applications is disabled after 45 days of inactivity.
+Control: ISM-1648; Revision: 2; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: ML2, ML3 Privileged access to systems and their resources are disabled after 45 days of inactivity.